-The layout guidelines presented here are illustrated in the printed circuit board layout example given in Figure 36 and Figure 37.
+The layout guidelines presented here are illustrated in the PCB layout examples given in Figure 34 and Figure 35.

-- The PowerPAD must be connected to a low current (signal) ground plane having a large copper surface area to dissipate heat.
-Extend the copper surface well beyond the IC package area to maximize thermal transfer of heat away from the IC. - Connect the GND pin to the PowerPAD through a 10-mil (.010 in, or 0.0254 mm) wide trace. - Place the ceramic input capacitors close to PVDD1 and PVDD2; connect using short, wide traces. - Maintain a tight loop of wide traces from SW1 or SW2 through the switch node, inductor, output capacitor and rectifier diode.
+- The thermal pad must be connected to a low-current (signal) ground plane having a large copper surface area to dissipate heat.
+Extend the copper surface well beyond the IC package area to maximize thermal transfer of heat away from the IC. - Connect the GND pin to the thermal pad through a 10-mil (0.010-in, or 0.254-mm) wide trace. - Place the ceramic input capacitors close to PVDD1 and PVDD2; connect using short, wide traces. - Maintain a tight loop of wide traces from SW1 or SW2 through the switch node, inductor, output capacitor, and rectifier diode.
 Avoid using vias in this loop. - Use a wide ground connection from the input capacitor to the rectifier diode, placed as close to the power path as possible.
-Placement directly under the diode and the switch node is recommended. - Locate the bootstrap capacitor close to the BOOT pin to minimize the gate drive loop. - Locate voltage setting resistors and any feedback components over the ground plane and away from the switch node and the rectifier diode to input capacitor ground connection. - Locate snubber components (if used) close to the rectifier diode with minimal loop area. - Locate the BP bypass capacitor very close to the IC; a minimal loop area is recommended. - Locate the output ceramic capacitor close to the inductor output terminal between the inductor and any electrolytic capacitors, if used.
+Placement directly under the diode and the switch node is recommended. - Locate the bootstrap capacitor close to the BOOT pin to minimize the gate-drive loop. - Locate voltage-setting resistors and any feedback components over the ground plane and away from the switch node and the rectifier diode to the input-capacitor ground connection. - · Locate snubber components (if used) close to the rectifier diode with minimal loop area.

+- Locate the BP bypass capacitor very close to the IC; a minimal loop area is recommended. - Locate the output ceramic capacitor close to the inductor output terminal between the inductor and any electrolytic capacitors, if used.

-Figure 36.
+Figure 34.
 Top Layer Copper Layout and Component Placement

-Figure 37.
+Figure 35.
 Bottom Layer Copper Layout